Real-One09/LeanAutomation/README.md

 # LeanAutomation
-LeanGit, this page is very important to my setting
+LeanGit, this page is very important to my setting.